WAR and NEUTRALITY – Should Christians Remain Neutral during War?

 Proportionality: The harm caused by the war must be proportional to the wrong suffered and must not go beyond those boundaries.
 Thus, force is dealt in equal to less measure to that of the enemy’s attack and limited only to what is necessary to accomplish the original goal of merely redressing the wrong suffered.

 - Failed Negotiations: At Deuteronomy 20:10-12, God gives the following command to Israel, “When you approach a city to fight against it, you shall offer it terms of peace.
-And it shall come about, if it agrees to make peace with you and opens to you, then it shall be that all the people who are found in it shall become your forced labor and shall serve you.
+If it agrees to make peace with you and opens to you, then it shall be that all the people who are found in it shall become your forced labor and shall serve you.
 However, if it does not make peace with you, but makes war against you, then you shall besiege it.”
-Accordingly, a war can only be waged as a last resort—when all non-violent options for peace have been exhausted within a reasonable amount of time.
+Accordingly, a war can only be waged as a last resort — when all non-violent options for peace have been exhausted within a reasonable amount of time.

 The Watchtower claims, “Individuals out of all nations must personally decide what course they will pursue.
 Those who have heeded Jehovah’s judgment give evidence that he is their God.”11.
 Accordingly, Jehovah’s Witnesses view this evidence consists in not participating in the “carnal warfare” of earthly nations.
 By looking to Christ Jesus as the King of Jehovah’s heavenly Kingdom, to whom all allegiance is sworn, Jehovah’s Witnesses do not engage in earthly battles.

-In evaluating this argument, it is important to note that the event in which “nations will…never again…learn war” does not occur until Jesus Christ judges “between the nations” and takes rulership over the earth.
-Since this does not occur until the prophesied Millennial (1,000 year) reign of Christ,12. we are not in a position today were we can avoid war.
-Daniel 9:26 prophecies that war is inevitable, for it proclaims “…even to the end there will be war; desolations are determined.”
-Furthermore, Jesus said that we “will be hearing of wars and rumors of wars; see that you are not frightened, for those things must take place, but that is not yet the end.”13.
+In evaluating this argument, it is important to note that the event in which “nations will … never again … learn war” does not occur until Jesus Christ judges “between the nations” and takes rulership over the earth.
+Since this does not occur until the prophesied millennial (thousand year) reign of Christ,12. we are not in a position today were we can avoid war.
+Daniel 9:26 prophecies that war is inevitable, for it proclaims “even to the end there will be war; desolations are determined.”
+Furthermore, Jesus said that we “will be hearing of wars and rumors of wars.
+See that you are not frightened, for those things must take place, but that is not yet the end.”13.
 Therefore, Christians would do well to consider the following advice from Proverbs in matters related to war:

 If it is wrong to be a “soldier,” why did John the Baptist encourage the soldiers to “be content” with their wages?
 How could they be content with their pay if they were not to remain soldiers?

-ACTS 10:1-2, 22: “Now there was a certain man at Caesarea named Cornelius, a centurion of what was called the Italian cohort, a devout man, and one who feared God with all his household, and gave many alms to the Jewish people, and prayed to God continually….
-And they said, ‘Cornelius, a centurion, a righteous and God-fearing man well spoken of by the entire nation of the Jews, was divinely directed by a holy angel to send for you….’ “
+ACTS 10:1-2, 22: “Now there was a man at Caesarea named Cornelius, a centurion of what was called the Italian cohort, a devout man, and one who feared God with all his household, and gave many alms to the Jewish people, and prayed to God continually … They said, ‘Cornelius, a centurion, a righteous and God-fearing man well spoken of by the entire nation of the Jews, was divinely directed by a holy angel to send for you.'”

 FOR MORE INFORMATION SEE: